Table of Contents

 Summary of the pathogenesis of bullous pemphigoid

-A patient with genetic predisposition to bullous pemphigoid gets exposed to one of the previously mentioned predisposing factors.
+A patient with a genetic predisposition to bullous pemphigoid gets exposed to one of the previously mentioned predisposing factors.
 This is associated with three main abnormal immune responses:

 - An imbalance between auto-reactive T helper and T regulatory cells.